-We will seek to keep vulnerable adults safe by ensuring they are protected from:
+1.6.2.
+We will seek to keep Children and Vulnerable Adults safe during their time with MG ALBA by ensuring they are protected from:

-- physical abuse including hitting, pushing, kicking, misuse of restraint or inappropriate sanctions - sexual abuse including sexual assault or acts to which the adult did not, or could not, consent - psychological abuse including emotional abuse, threats, deprivation of contact, humiliation, intimidation, coercion, verbal abuse, isolation or withdrawal from services - financial or material abuse including exploitation and pressure in connection to property or financial transactions - neglect or acts of omission including ignoring medical or physical care needs, discriminatory abuse including racist, sexist and other forms of harassment.
+- 1.6.2.1.
+Physical abuse including hitting, pushing, kicking, misuse of restraint or inappropriate sanctions. - 1.6.2.2.
+Sexual abuse including sexual assault or acts that were not, or could not be, consented to. - 1.6.2.3.
+Psychological abuse including emotional abuse, threats, deprivation of contact, humiliation, intimidation, coercion, verbal abuse, isolation or withdrawal from services. - 1.6.2.4.
+Financial or material abuse including exploitation and pressure in connection to property or financial transactions. - 1.6.2.5.
+Neglect or acts of omission including ignoring medical or physical care needs, discriminatory abuse including racist, sexist and other forms of harassment.